 Here are pre-built distributions the Netpbm maintainer knows about:

 But if you use Debian or Ubuntu, note that their Netpbm package is essentially Netpbm 9.25 from 2002, minus a bunch of unimportant programs.
 Also note that the Debian version numbering is not consistent with Sourceforge Netpbm, so a program may appear to be from e.g. Sourceforge Netpbm 10.0, but is actually 9.25.
 In 2002, Debian decided for various reasons not to distribute regular Netpbm and instead created its own variation of it.
 That variation was too hard to update with ongoing development on the main branch of Netpbm, so no one has done so.
 Ubuntu is based on Debian.
 There is a Debian bug report and a Ubuntu bug report about this.
 The Debian bug report was opened in 2006 and something updating the Debian package to current Sourceforge Netpbm was uploaded somewhere in June 2017; it will presumably be in Debian and Ubuntu releases soon.
-(The foregoing is so as of December 2013).
+(The foregoing is so as of September 2017).

 This page was generated on 24 May 2018.